johangithub/AFMAN11-217v1/chp4.md

 4.11.5.
 Disturbances.
 Radio beacons are subject to disturbances that may result in erroneous bearing information.
 Such disturbances result from intermittent or unpredictable signal propagation due to such factors as lightning, precipitation, static, etc. At night, radio beacons are vulnerable to interference from distant stations.
 Nearly all disturbances that affect the ADF bearing also affect the facility's identification.
 Noisy identification usually occurs when the ADF needle is erratic.
 Voice, music, or erroneous identification will usually be heard when a steady false bearing is being displayed.

 + 4.11.5.1.
-WARNING: Since ADF receivers do not have a "flag" to warn the pilot when erroneous bearing information is being displayed, the pilot must continuously monitor the NDBs identification.
+WARNING: <strong><em>Since ADF receivers do not have a "flag" to warn the pilot when erroneous bearing information is being displayed, the pilot must continuously monitor the NDBs identification.</em></strong>

 ----